 18. Harvest Croo – offers a robotic harvester — the Berry 5, that identifies, selects and picks only ripe strawberries, leaving unripe berries and plants unharmed.

-19. Helper Robotech – a Korean manufacturer of robotic grafting, smart seeding and other smart devices.
+19. Helper Robotech – a Korean manufacturer of robotic grafting, smart seeding, and other intelligent devices.
 They also make a wide range of nursery products to nurture seedlings to maturity.

 20. HETO Agrotechnics – a Dutch manufacturer of horticulture machines including robotic potting systems and pick and place systems for potted plants.